cascer1/keep-talking-manual-distributor/README.md

 6. Choose whether you want to randomize the page count per player (this means one player can have more pages than another player)
 7. Click Generate

-The tool will generate a PDF file for you in the directory where it is located.
+The tool will generate a PDF file for you in the directory from where you execute it.

+## Using custom manuals

+The tool supports custom manual files (in PDF format).
+To use a custom manual, select the `Other` option.
+After you click the Generate button, the tool will ask you three questions:

+1. The amount of pages your file has.
+This is the total number of pages of the file.
+2. The amount of intro pages your file has.
+This is the amount of pages at the beginning of the file that don't contain any useful information. (e.g: a title page)
+3. The name of your file.
+This is the full filename (e.g: `manual.pdf`) of the manual file.
+It must be located in the directory from where you are running the tool.